TonyWu0211/TastyBitesWebsite/README.md

 ![image](https://github.com/user-attachments/assets/f4e6d5a0-a74c-4c5b-9646-7cced9006319)

 ## 📩 Contribution & Contact
-f you have any suggestions or encounter any issues, feel free to submit an issue or reach out:
+if you have any suggestions or encounter any issues, feel free to submit an issue or reach out:
 📧 Email: dongyang.wu0211@gmail.com📷 Instagram: @Tony_Wu
 Enjoy TastyBites and happy shopping! 🎉